 Members of the Planning Commissions from each municipality (including the City of Alpena) met with NEMCOG staff at Ossineke Township Hall to discuss joint goals, objectives, and action items.

 December 1, 2023

-The Alpena County Multijurisdictional Recreation Plan was available for public review.
-A public notice of availability was published in the Alpena News.
+The Alpena County Multijurisdictional Recreation Plan was available for public review. (insert notices)